Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-- Obtain medical documents and history: Contact your doctor and dentist for your medical history in case you need hospital or health care in Australia.
+- Obtain your medical documents.
+Contact your doctor and dentist for your medical history so that you can share these documents with your new healthcare providers in Australia.

 These migrant programs also make it easier for you to apply for other banking products, such as savings accounts and credit cards, and provide other resources to help make your move to Australia as easy as possible.
 Banks that offer these service include: Commonwealth Bank, National Australia Bank, ANZ and Westpac.
 International banks like HSBC and Citibank also have a range of services to help you transfer banking products and services from the US to Australia.

 Another option you might like to consider is taking out a credit card in the United States that is specially designed to suit overseas spending.
 These cards typically waive any foreign transaction fees and can help you save money on your purchases in Australia.

 Finally, some new Australian arrivals choose to open a foreign currency account.
 This allows you to hold funds in more than one currency and might be useful for those who are still receiving an income from the United States.
 You’re then able to take advantage of fluctuating exchange rates and convert your US Dollars to Australian Dollars when it suits you.

 How to send money to Australia before you move

 If you need to fund your new bank account or simply have cash waiting for you when you arrive, the services and products listed below can be used to send money to Australia, sometimes with competitive exchange rates and low fees.